 Information and Enrollment Procedures The program can field a limited number of courses per year, and it has offered one–year of elementary Hebrew, Hindi, Korean, Portuguese and Swahili thus far.
 Each may be studied for one year at the elementary level.
 Students work independently with recommended textbooks and audio materials for roughly ten hours per week and attend group review sessions twice weekly with native-speaking tutors.
 Language faculty from other institutions are the course consultants and examiners; they provide the syllabus, recommend the textbooks, and evaluate the students’ progress.

-In order to enroll in any Critical Language course, the student must complete an application in early April (forms are available at the Coordinator’s office in Hollander, Rm.
-230) and be accepted into the program.
+In order to enroll in any Critical Language course, the student must complete an application in early April (forms are available online or at the Coordinator’s office in Hollander, Rm.
+230) to be accepted into the program.
 Second-year or higher students with a 3.0 GPA may apply; they should demonstrate previous foreign language and/or independent study; and they must explain how the study of one of these languages integrates with their academic interests.
 A Critical Languages course will be scheduled only if and when at least two students are accepted into the course.

 Contact program coordinator, Jane Canova, for more information.

 FAQ: Information and Application Period for AY 2019-2020